Shrinking Season 2 Soundtrack Guide: Complete List of Songs from Every Episode

 The Strokes’ “Bad Decisions” kicks off Shrinking Season 2, Episode 4, perfectly complementing the opening scene where Alice and Connor wake up, reflecting on the consequences of their poor choices the night before.
 Alice’s decision to sleep with her best friend Summer’s boyfriend—the man Summer recently described as the most important person in her life—sets the stage for the following emotional turmoil.

-The song resurfaces poignantly as Alice attempts to sneak out of Connor’s house in silence, only to disastrously fall off the balcony into the backyard, underscoring the chaos of her actions.
+The song resurfaces poignantly as Alice attempts to sneak out of Connor’s house in silence, only to disastrously fall off the balcony into the backyard, underscoring the consequences of her actions.

 Arcade Fire’s “Age of Anxiety I” begins playing as Paul shares with his daughter Meg (Lily Rabe) that his years as a therapist have given him an uncanny ability to predict when disaster is about to strike.
 Meanwhile, Gaby ignores a call from her sister Courtney (Courtney Taylor), unaware that it’s about their mother’s car accident.

-The song deepens the tension as the narrative unfolds, with poignant shots of Louis holding the wallet Alice accidentally left at the coffee shop, his expression a mix of sadness and internal conflict.
+The song deepens the tension as the narrative unfolds, with poignant shots of Louis holding the wallet Alice accidentally left at the coffee shop, his expressions are a mix of sadness and internal conflict.
 The music amplifies the growing sense of impending doom, linking these moments of emotional chaos.

 During a morning date with Derrick (Damon Wayans Jr.), Gaby reveals she’s prepared a 30-minute loop of “Give Us The Precious (Lord of the Rings Trap)” by 2Padre$, ready to set the mood.
 However, just as the quirky remix begins to play, Gaby’s sister Courtney calls with news of their mother being hospitalized, cutting their time short.